michael2012z/BitBible/markdown/KJV/files/Exod.md

 ## Exodus 22

-1. If a man shall steal an ox, or a sheep, and kill it, or sell it; he shall restore five oxen for an ox, and four sheep for a sheep.or a sheep: or, or a goat
+1. If a man shall steal an ox, or a sheep, and kill it, or sell it; he shall restore five oxen for an ox, and four sheep for a sheep.

 2. If a thief be found breaking up, and be smitten that he die, there shall no blood be shed for him.